shallomkanyori/alx-higher_level_programming/0x04-python-more_data_structures/README.md

 Write a function that returns a set of common element in two sets.
 - Prototype: `def common_elements(set_1, set_2):`
 - You are not allowed to import any module

+**Task 4: Only differents.**
+Write a function that returns a set of all elements present in only one set.
+- Prototype: `def only_diff_elements(set_1, set_2):`
+- You are not allowed to import any module